CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/installation/install-web-application-server.md

 ---
-title: "Upgrade v7.2 Gateway to Include CORTEX"
+title: "Upgrade CORTEX 7 Gateway to Include CORTEX"
-linkTitle: "Upgrade v7.2 Gateway to Include CORTEX"
+linkTitle: "Upgrade CORTEX 7 Gateway to Include CORTEX"
-description: "Information about upgrading v7.2 Gateway with {{% ctx %}} functionality."
+description: "Information about upgrading {{% ctx %}} Gateway to include {{% ctx %}} functionality."
 weight: 40
 ---

 # {{< param title >}}

-This guide describes how to upgrade Gateway on v7.2 to include {{% ctx %}}.
+This guide describes how to upgrade Gateway on {{% ctx %}} 7 to include {{% ctx %}}.
 Please ensure that [Install Application Server][] has been completed before starting this installation.
-These steps assume that the v7.2 version of Gateway and its prerequisites have already been installed.
+These steps assume that the {{% ctx %}} 7 version of Gateway and its prerequisites have already been installed.

 ## Install Prerequisites